telerik/winforms-docs/scheduler/drag-and-drop/drag-and-drop-using-raddragdropservice.md

 {{endregion}}

->note The start date of the created appointment is in correspondence with the cell where the row is dropped.
+>tip The start date of the created appointment is in correspondence with the cell where the row is dropped.
 The appointment’s duration is relevant to the original duration.
 >

 >caption Figure 1: Drag and Drop from RadGridView to RadScheduler